 These areas of damage are typically called plaques or lesions and are a major signal of the presence of MS. In fact, the words “multiple sclerosis” mean “multiple scars.”

 During a period of inflammation, attacking white blood cells can also kill glial cells.
 Glial cells surround nerve cells and provide support and insulation between them.
-They keep nerve cells healthy and produce new myelin when it is damaged.
+They keep nerve cells healthy and produce new myelin when it’s damaged.

-However, if glial cells are killed, they are less able to keep up with repair.
+However, if glial cells are killed, they’re less able to keep up with repair.
 Some of the new research for an MS cure is focused on transporting new glial cells to the site of myelin damage to help encourage reconstruction.

 An MS episode or period of inflammatory activity can last anywhere from a few days to several months.
-In between, the patient usually experiences "remission" with no symptoms.
-During this time, the nerves will try to repair themselves, and may form new pathways to get around the damaged nerve cells.
+In relapsing/remitting types of MS, the person usually experiences “remission” with no symptoms.
+During this time, the nerves will try to repair themselves and may form new pathways to get around the damaged nerve cells.
 Remission can last from months to years.

 There is no known cure for MS. However, current therapies can slow the disease and help control symptoms.